CXianRen/Openvino_NCS/README.md

 #Openvino & NCS

-we posit that you have installed tensorflow & Openvino and ran the demo of them correctly! if not  there are some tips may help:
+we posit that you have installed tensorflow & Openvino and run the demo of them correctly! if not  there are some tips may help:

 tensotflow: